start page Charles V TOUR : Albert, Archbishop of Mayence

 Obv.: : IOACHIM : MARCHIO : BRANdenburgici : PRINceps : ELECTor :

-"Joachim, margrave of Brandenburg, prince elector"
+"Joachim, margrave of Brandenburg, elector"

 bust, crowned and in elector robes; the right hand holds the electoral sceptre.